xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 First, shut down the virtual machine.
 If you don’t already have the `qemu-img` command available, you can install it by installing the `qemu-utils` package on your computer or server.

-Next, convert the QCOW2 disk to a VHD format using the following command:
+Next, run this command to convert the QCOW2 disk to a VHD format:

 ```
 qemu-img convert -O vpc disk.qcow2 `uuidgen`.vhd